dai-shi/react-hooks-fetch/README.md

 1. No global cache
 2. Simple and primitive API
-3. Making use of object getters
+3. Making use of Proxies

 This is an ongoing project and everything can be changed from day to day.